phergoualch/terraform-aws-service-scheduler/docs/usage/manual-execution.md

 To perform the action, you need to go to the System Manager Document console, choose the Owned by you, select the service-scheduler-manual document and then click on Execute Automation.
 You will then be prompted to enter the parameters as explained below.

-> [!NOTE]
+!!! note
-> The service scheduler is account-specific, so if you want to manually start or stop multiple applications deployed on multiple accounts, you'll need to execute automation on each account.
+    The service scheduler is account-specific, so if you want to manually start or stop multiple applications deployed on multiple accounts, you'll need to execute automation on each account.

 ### Parameters